Sohini05/Restaurant_Orders_Analysis_SQL/README.md

 ## 📁 Files Included

+- Data_Cleaning.sql - Data claning sql queries
-- restaurant_orders.sql — all SQL queries
+- restaurant_db_queries.sql— all SQL queries for finding insights
-- restaurant_orders_analysis.pdf — visual report (presentation-style)
+- Restaurant_Orders_Analysis_SQL.pdf — visual report (presentation-style)
-- menu.csv, orders.csv — sample datasets for practice
+- menu.csv, orders.csv — datasets

 ---

 ## 🚀 How to Run

-1. Import orders.csv and menu.csv into your SQL environment (PostgreSQL recommended)
+1. Import orders.csv and menu.csv into your SQL environment
+2. Run queries from Data_Cleaning.sql to get the cleaned data
-2. Run queries from restaurant_orders.sql in sequence
+3. Run queries from restaurant_db_queries.sql in sequence
-3. Explore, adapt, and expand the analysis as needed!
+4. Explore, adapt and expand the analysis as needed!

 ---